GWLab-UML/Protocols/Oyster_labwork/RFTM Perkinsus marinus Assay.md

 | Mass of ~200-400 *Perkinsus* cells | 3           |
 | < ½ of tissue appears blue-black   | 4           |
 | Most of tissue appears blue-black  | 5           |
+9. Slides can be stored in boxes at 4°C or soaked in 5% bleach and washed for reuse.

 ## Disposing of RFTM
 1. Add 50 mL of bleach for every 500 mL of RFTM (a final concentration of 10%)